Skip to main content

 HappyScribeTranscript-first professional workflowSummarize YouTube URLs or video files with transcript-centered outputsReview transcript, formats, and export needs

-A casual viewing summary can be temporary.
-A research note, client brief, or classroom citation needs a way back to the underlying transcript or video.
+A casual summary can be temporary.
+A research note, client brief, or class citation needs a link back to the transcript or video.

 Atlas cited evidence workflow

-When Atlas answers, open the citation badges and inspect the transcript passage.
-Keep the answer only if the cited passage supports the claim and preserves the speaker's context.
+4. Open each citation and read the transcript passage.
+Keep the answer only if that passage supports the claim in context.

 Best tools